Dog ownership in Meander Valley

 If you find a stray dog, contact Council on 6393 5300

 If the dog has a registration tag, Council can contact the owner.
-If the dog cannot be identified or you cannot hold the dog, Council's Animal Control Officer will arrange for the dog to be collected.
+If the dog cannot be identified or you cannot hold the dog, Council's Rangers will arrange for the dog to be collected.

 Animal welfare and reporting cruelty